Biodiversity Net Gain (BNG)

 Stroud District Council expects all applications to conform to the above guidance to achieve consistency of information on which to carry out decision-making in a timely manner.
 Not following this guidance may lead to delays to the processing of your planning application.

-• A plan, drawn to an identified scale which must show the direction of North, showing on-site habitat (UKHab) existing on the date of application (or an earlier date), including any irreplaceable habitat.
+- A Baseline Habitat plan, drawn to an identified scale which must show the direction of North, showing on-site habitat existing on the date of application (or an earlier date), including any irreplaceable habitat.

-• A Biodiversity Metric showing the pre-development biodiversity value of the on-site habitats on the date of application (or an earlier date).
+- A Biodiversity Metric showing the pre-development biodiversity value of the on-site habitats on the date of application (or an earlier date).
 Please ensure that ‘date of completion’, and ‘name of person completing the metric’ have been filled in, and that the Metric is saved as a macro-disabled excel file (.xlsx) with all sheets visible.
+Choice of biodiversity metric must be guided by the following the Statutory Biodiversity Metric User Guides.

 In addition to these minimum information requirements the following information is required for major development applications:

-• Post-Intervention plans and, where appropriate, off-site baseline and post-intervention plans - using the UKHAB classification, drawn to an identified scale (including the direction of north), showing existing habitat to be retained and enhanced, and new habitats to be created.
+- Off-Site Baseline and Post-Intervention Plans will be required if an off-site gain site is proposed.
+Plans must be drawn to an identified scale (including the direction of north), showing existing habitat to be retained and enhanced, and new habitats to be created.

-• A biodiversity assessment which can be included as a chapter in the Ecological Impact Assessment report or as a separate report.
-The assessment must include a rationale for the condition assessment and strategic significance assigned to each habitat type, confirmation that the biodiversity gain hierarchy has been adhered to and an explanation as to whether on-site biodiversity net gains are significant.
+- A biodiversity net gain feasibility assessment - which can be included as a chapter in the Ecological Impact Assessment report or as a separate report.
+The assessment must include a rationale for the condition assessment and strategic significance assigned to each habitat type, and confirmation that the biodiversity gain hierarchy has been adhered.

 If this information has not been provided, the Stroud District Council will refuse to validate the application.